manabusakai/tdtidy/README.md

 ## Usage

 ```
+USAGE:
-$ tdtidy -help
+  tdtidy subcommand [options]

-Usage of tdtidy:
+SUBCOMMANDS:
+  deregister  Deregisters one or more task definitions.
+  delete      Deletes one or more task definitions.
+You must deregister a task definition before you delete it.

+OPTIONS:
   -dry-run
         Turn on dry-run.
-List the target task definitions.
+Output the target task definitions.
   -family-prefix string
-        Family name of task definitions.
+        Specify the family name of the task definitions.
 If specified, filter by family name.
   -retention-period int
-        Retention period for task definitions.
-Unit is number of days.
-The default value is zero.
+        The retention period for task definitions is specified in days.
+The unit is the number of days, and the default value is zero.
 ```

 ## License